 Tip 1: Adjust your thermostat to different temperatures during the day and at night

 The heating system uses the most energy of the house; therefore, you need to find ways to limit its operations.
 Consider adjusting your thermostat to 68F (20C) during the day and 61F (16C) at night.
 Don't forget to change the furnace filter frequently so that air can efficiently flow through the system.
 One article I have found mentions you should change it every month, while another suggests every 6 months.
 Regardless how often you change the filter, you should always do it regularly.
-These filters cost around $2, so stock up to save your shopping time.

 Tip 2: Convert your furnace room into a dryer